FOR IMMEDIATE RELEASE

 The production by Black artists for Black communities features a brief discussion between community members about the vaccine, directed by musician and filmmaker Mobley.
 “Making this piece ended up being a really cathartic experience,” he said.
 “We got together, rolled the cameras, and had a wide-ranging conversation about what it’s been like to be Black during this pandemic and what we feel like our responsibility to each other is.
 I walked away from the shoot deeply moved by what had been shared … every second of the conversation was worth hearing.”

-The four PSAs are:
+The five PSAs are:

 - A Spanish-language message for recent Mexican immigrant populations featuring the Huapango music of Los Trovadores de Raúl Orduña, dancers from Ballet Folklórico Lo Nuestro, and murals by Luis Angulo (known as Uloang) and Carmen Rangel (both originally commissioned by the No Seas Wey campaign).
 Produced by eight-time Lone Star Emmy winning director, producer, and educator Chelsea Hernandez of Panda Bear Films, who was behind the documentary Building the American Dream.
 Long (3-minute) and short (1-minute) video and audio-only versions available.